RC1140/rc1140.github.com/braindumps/dotjs.md

 The author has split up the tasks quite neatly and each task encapsulates each bit of functionality very nicely.

-Not sure if i should should analyze every single task.
+Not sure if I should should analyze every single task.
 The following tasks a grouped under a namespace :install , this means that all the tasks  listed below will be executed when running the install task